 Hunt is awarded the largest Air Force MHPI project, which is located at three different military installations and totals $750 million.

-Hunt forms a new entity, Hunt Capital Partners, a Low-Income Housing Tax Credit (LIHTC) syndication and investment company.
+Hunt purchases TRECAP Partners, (later named Hunt Investment Management), a real estate investment management company.
+Hunt also forms a new entity, Hunt Capital Partners, a Low Income Housing Tax Credit (LIHTC) syndication and investment company.

-Hunt closes on the purchase of Capmark Financial Group’s Affordable Housing portfolio, acquiring partnership interests and other assets associated with more than 74,000 units of affordable-to-moderate-income housing at more than 400 properties across the U.S.
+Hunt closes on the purchase of Capmark Financial Group’s Affordable Housing portfolio, acquiring, in a phased transaction, partnership interests and other assets associated with over 74,000 units of affordable-to-moderate-income housing at more than 400 properties across the U.S.

-Hunt acquires Forest City’s privatized military housing business, increasing the number of privatized military housing units owned and managed to over 32,000 and owned in total to approximately 52,000.
+Hunt acquires Forest City’s privatized military housing business, increasing the Company’s total number of privatized military housing units owned and managed to over 32,000, and owned in total to approximately 52,000.